sbrosinski/uberdoc/README.md

 * Uberdoc creates a VERSION variable containing the documents current git hash which can be used in your HTML or Latex templates
 * You can place a # in front of a TOC entry to disable a chapter
-*
+* By using --default-image-extension as a Pandoc config option Pandoc will for example use PNGs for HTML and PDFs for PDF documents without you having to change the image links in your markdown, see the sample doc

 ## Requirements

-* at least Python 2.6 on MacOs or Linux (Windows should work, but no guarantees)
+* Python 2.6, 2.8. or 3 on MacOS or Linux (Windows should work, but no guarantees)
 * a recent version of [Pandoc](http://johnmacfarlane.net/pandoc/) (newer than 1.9)
 * git
-* LaTex if you want to create PDF documents, please take a look at [pandoc's instructions](http://johnmacfarlane.net/pandoc/installing.html)
+* LaTex if you want to create PDF documents, please take a look at [Pandoc's instructions](http://johnmacfarlane.net/pandoc/installing.html)
 * Depending on the LaTex template use, you may have to use the LaTex distribution's package manager to install additional LaTex packages.

 ## Installation